arshiaaaa/arshiaaaa/README.md

 ### Hi there, I am Arshia Sandhu. 👋

-I am a student at University of Guelph, majoring in Computer Science and minoring in Project Manegement.
+I am a student at University of Guelph, persuing a major in Computer Science and a minor in Project Manegement.

 **Languages and Tools:**
 <br>